Imperal Docs

 System Apps

-Platform-managed extensions that auto-install for every user, hide from the marketplace, and cannot be uninstalled
+System apps — first-party Imperal extensions that auto-install for every user, stay hidden from the marketplace, and can never be uninstalled by anyone.

 Who can use this